Argonne-National-Laboratory/neml/doc/sphinx/install/windows.rst

 Intel C++ as well.

 When installing Visual Studio include the include "Desktop development with C++" and "Python development" options.

 When installing the Intel compilers use the default selected packages.

+You will also need to install the `boost library <https://www.boost.org/users/download/>`_.
+Installing boost is easy as it's a header library -- just unzip the archive to a convenient location.
+In this example we use ``C:\Program Files\boost`` but you can put it wherever you want.

-Additionally, these directions assume you have the Windows command line version of `git <https://git-scm.com/download/win>` installed.
+Additionally, these directions assume you have the Windows command line version of `git <https://git-scm.com/download/win>`_ installed.

 Basic library
 """""""""""""